22 Stories for 2022: Alumni Share Their Journeys Beyond SNHU (Part 1)

 Jaime Darquea ’01MBA

-When Jaime Darquea was researching Master of Business Administration (MBA) programs, he said Southern New Hampshire University seemed like the best option.
+When Jaime Darquea was researching Master of Business Administration programs, he said Southern New Hampshire University seemed like the best option.
 “Process was straightforward, education level and degree obtained was competitive, hiring ratio after graduation was high, practical training seemed an interesting option, staff was very friendly and responsive, location was beautiful,” Darquea said.
 “In summary, it had a very good cost-return ratio.”

 His ultimate goal was to learn more, prepare himself for future roles and be able to continue his career at top multinational companies, something he said he was able to do with multiple job offers right after graduating.

-“For close to 20 years after graduating, I have been working in a variety of high-responsibility positions in leading multinational companies,” Darquea said.
+“Twenty years after graduating, I have been working in a variety of high-responsibility positions in leading multinational companies,” Darquea said.
 “I have managed to live in different countries, expanding my vision and understanding of the world.
 I have been fortunate enough to enjoy what I do and feel I truly make a difference.”

 His college experience allowed him to get to know other students and staff from all over the world, which he said was a great experience on its own.
 “Learning to empathize, develop social skills, accountability and purpose is crucial to succeed in every aspect of life,” Darquea said.
 “Southern New Hampshire University truly helped me to develop these facets of my personality.”

 Dr. Mark Hecox ’02DBA